madetech/blog/posts/introduction_to_agile_scrum.md

 Once a project is underway, it's easy for the Product Backlog to grow and grow until it becomes a bit of a mess.
 One of the tasks of the Scrum Master and Product Owner (and sometimes the team) is to sit down together and go through the items in the backlog and remove duplicates and those that are not a priority and are not going to deliver value to the business.

 * ### Sprint Planning
 Before a sprint begins, it's important the team are all aligned, and we have up-to-date story points for the features.
-The role of the sprint planning session is to go through the highest priority items in the project backlog and agree.
+The role of the Sprint Planning session is to go through the highest priority items in the Product Backlog and agree which User Stories will be included within the next Sprint.

 ##Scrum Roles
-Within a Scrum project there are a number of key roles that are necessary:
+Within a Scrum project there are a number of key roles that are required:

 * ####Product Owner
 The Product Owner is in charge of the project vision.
 This person is typically somebody senior within a business, who has the authority to make decisions about direction, features and understands the business objectives. <br /><br />Their primary role is to mediate between the internal stakeholders and the Scrum team delivering the project and ensure the team is delivering the most value to the business within each sprint.